-Our philosophy is that graduate medical education is a graduated process in which child and adolescent psychiatrists, over a period of several years, gain experience with and assume responsibility for increasingly difficult patients and problems within their area of expertise.
+Our philosophy is that medical education is a graduated process during which future child and adolescent psychiatrists gain experience with, and assume responsibility for, increasingly difficult patients and problems within their area of expertise.
 At the conclusion of training, fellows must be prepared to practice independently.
-Therefore, to serve the public well in our training mission, we must train child and adolescent psychiatrists who by their final year of training, can manage complex patients and problems independently.
+We train child and adolescent psychiatrists who, by their final year of training, are prepared to manage complex patients and problems.

 We want our fellows to develop skills to:

-- Improve the quality of life & reduce the burden of suffering for children & families that face disabling mental illnesses
+- reduce the burden of suffering, and improve the quality of life for children and families that face disabling mental illnesses

-- Evaluate by identifying both strengths & deficits of children & their families
+- hone their evaluation artistry by identifying strengths and deficits of children and their families

-- Develop knowledge & skills in both psychotherapies & somatic therapies
+- develop proficiency in both psychotherapies and somatic therapies

-The Fellowship is structured so that the majority of required ACGME training experiences are completed in the first year, allowing substantial discretionary time in the second year for personal pursuits whether clinical, education, or investigation.
+The fellowship is structured so that the majority of ACGME-required training experiences are completed in the first year, allowing substantial discretionary time in the second year for personal pursuits whether clinical, educational, or investigative.
 Our fellows are encouraged and supported to follow their interests and passions in the field of child and adolescent psychiatry.